 Strengthening the Diaphragm

-While exercise plays a large role in maintaining a healthy body, there are other changes you can make to avoid the risk of hiatal hernia.
+While exercise plays a large role in maintaining a healthy body, there are other natural remedies for hiatal hernia.
 Stop eating at least three hours before going to bed to cut down on acid reflux caused by hiatal hernia, and don't lie down soon after eating.
 Elevating the head of the bed about six inches also will keep food and acid down.